Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Research context and data

 \subsection{The study}

 The study was implemented in two phases.
 The initial study entailed completing the course and using the available learning resources.
 During the study, the trace log data, task points, exam points, and final grades of the participants were collected from the virtual learning environment.
 After the course, an additional elective post-course questionnaire was administered to the original participants to gain additional self-report data.
-We followed the university's guidelines for conducting studies involving human participants.
-Prior to participation, students were shown a full privacy statement on how their data were to be used in this study.
-Participating in both studies was fully elective, and participants could leave the study at any time.
-Participation was based on informed consent, and whether a student participated in the study carried no incentives or penalties.
-Altogether, $N=47$ students participated in the initial study.
-Out of them, 29 students also answered the additional post-course questionnaire.